comdex-official/incident-reports/comdex-1/incident_report_patch_fix_07_Feb.md

 The interest on CMST loan started accruing on all active vaults (ATOM, OSMO vaults) at a high stability fees until this issue got resolved(~20 hrs).
 Also, one vault got liquidated during this period while the fix was being implemented.

 ## Risks and Hazards:
 The high stability fees did not accrue much interest by the time the fix was implemented.
 (100% annual rate is equivalent to ~0.23%/day).
-As the issue was resolved within a day, its impact was minimized.
+As the issue was resolved within a day, its impact was minimal.

 ## Mitigation:
 The impacted users will receive compensation for their losses based on the following list-